 - Is the pain constant or occasional?
 Pain experienced for longer than three months is called chronic.
 Pain experienced suddenly is called acute.

 - When did the pain first occur?
 Pain with longer duration could be a sign of a serious injury or long-term degeneration.

-- Is it a sharp pain, a radiating pain, a dull ache, numbness, tingling?
-The form the pain takes also is a clue to its origin.
+- Is it a sharp pain, a radiating pain, a dull ache, numbness, or tingling?
+The form of the pain also is a clue to its origin.

 - Have you performed any recent activity that might have caused or contributed to the pain?
 Repetitive motion or poor posture can cause different kinds of neck and lower back pain.